dxguard21/Administrator-Control-Panel/README.md

 <b>Implementation on your website</b>
 <p>This tutorial gives instructions on how to add the necessary code to allow things such as messages and page editing to work.<p>

+<i>To get messages to function:</i>

+You will need to copy and paste some extra code.
+They are in the untilities folder.

+Firstly create a three template page in you website directoy under a messages directory with the file names index.php, reply.php, send.php.

+Then copy and paste the corresponding part into the body section of your each page.

+Then go through the send.php section and modify the message as per your wishes.

+<i>To get page editing to work:</i>

+COMMING SOON!

 NOTE: I am continually changing things on this repo.
 When I feel a release is in order I will release a new version in the releases.
 Otherwise the master branch is always changing and if you download it as a .zip file I do not guarantee it to work as intended.
 So do so at your own risk.

 Version: 2.4.5